apache/trafficcontrol/docs/source/glossary.rst

 		* Token-based authentication settings.
 		* Header rewrite rules.

 		Since Traffic Control version 2.1, :dfn:`Delivery Services` can optionally be linked to a :term:`Profile`, and have :term:`Parameter`\ s associated with them.
-One example of a feature that uses :dfn:`Delivery Service` :term:`Parameter`\ s is the :ref:`multi-site-origin` configuration. :dfn:`Delivery Services` are also for use in allowing multiple :term:`Tenant`\ s to coexist in the Traffic Control CDN without interfering with each other, and to keep information about their content separated.
+One example of a feature that uses :dfn:`Delivery Service` :term:`Parameter`\ s is the :ref:`multi-site-origin` configuration. :dfn:`Delivery Services` are also for use in allowing multiple :term:`Tenant`\ s to coexist in a Traffic Control CDN without interfering with each other, and to keep information about their content separated.

+		.. seealso:: See :ref:`delivery-services` for a more in-depth explanation of :dfn:`Delivery Services`.

 	Division
 		A group of :term:`Region`\ s.